 This was part of a letter written by English soldier Rifleman J. Reading to his wife, describing how they began not to fight on Christmas Day.

 Later, the Germans started to get closer and began to talk to the other side or their enemies.
-Rifleman in the other part of the letter says: “They came towards us, and our chaps went out to meet them.
+Rifleman, in the other part of the letter, says: “They came towards us, and our chaps went out to meet them.
 Of course, neither of us had any rifles.
 I shook hands with some of them, and they gave us cigarettes and cigars.
 We did not fire that day, and everything was so quiet that it seemed like a dream.”

-But the German soldier “Kurt Zehmisch” wrote the ball came from English side: “Eventually the English brought a soccer ball from their trenches, and pretty soon a lively game ensued.
-How marvelously wonderful, yet how strange it was.
+But the German soldier “Kurt Zehmisch” wrote the ball came from the English side: “Eventually the English brought a soccer ball from their trenches, and pretty soon a lively game ensued.
+How marvellously wonderful, yet how strange it was.
 The English officers felt the same way about it.
 Thus Christmas, the celebration of Love, managed to bring mortal enemies together as friends for a time.”

 The tale of the Christmas Truce is told in several first-world war images, letters, and diaries.
 Unfortunately, it never happened again during the First World War following that year.
 Something that, in the words of the soldiers who experienced it, “was like a dream” and “managed to bring mortal enemies together as friends for a while”.